lundquistlab/biostats-2016/Discussions/sampling-design/README.md

 #Study 3

 Dr. Zhu wants to study the effect of salt additions on denitrification in forest soils in the Nature Preserve.
 He has a 5 ha area he wants to study.
-He wants to add water containing 0 mg/l NaCl, 1000 mg mg/l NaCL, 10,000 mg/l NaCl, and 50,000 mg/l NaCl.
+He wants to add water containing 0 mg/l NaCl, 1000 mg mg/l NaCL, 10,000 mg/l NaCl, and 50,000 mg/l NaCl to the soil.

 #Study 4